 During PIP presentations, students are informed about the board’s core services and engaged with case study discussions that illustrate the leading causes for a board disciplinary action, such as inability to practice safely due to chemical dependency; inappropriate prescribing; criminal acts/convictions; and sanctions by other regulatory boards.
-Students are encouraged to use critical thinking to evaluate the presented physician misconduct and apply the lessons to their own experiences.
+Students are encouraged to use critical thinking to evaluate the presented licensee misconduct and apply the lessons to their own experiences.
 This is often students’ first introduction to the board and its processes.

-Through this program, the board has interacted with students in all stages of their medical school experience through presentations, panel discussions, group visits to the Medical Board and face-to-face conversations.
+Through this program, the board has interacted with students in all stages of their school experience through presentations, panel discussions, group visits to the Medical Board and face-to-face conversations.

 The board looks forward to further expanding the PIP program to other schools in Ohio and will continue to partner with educators in preparing young health professionals for their futures.